Home BrittanyA getaway to Bénodet in Brittany

 _

-Where to eat facing Trez beach?
+Where to eat across from the Trez beach?
 La Pause

-This restaurant located on Avenue de la Plage, across from Trez beach, can be a good option in the middle of a lazy day.
-It offers a dish of the day and an attractive and decent daily menu with a good value for money.
-When we visited, we ate a Teriyaki tuna tataki and a St-Pierre fillet with leek fondue and rice.
+This restaurant located on Avenue de la Plage, across from the Trez beach, can be a good option in the middle of a lazy day.
+It offers a dish of the day and an attractive and decent daily menu with good value for money.
+During our visit, we ate a Teriyaki tuna tataki and a John Dory fillet with leek fondue and rice.

 La Pause